open-mmlab/mmengine/docs/en/advanced_tutorials/data_element.md

 ### 2. Simplify the model interfaces

-In MMDet 2.X, `HungarianAssigner` and `MaskHungarianAssigner` will be used to assign bboxes and instance segment informations with annotated instances, respectively.
+In MMDet 2.X, `HungarianAssigner` and `MaskHungarianAssigner` will be used to assign bboxes and instance segment information with annotated instances, respectively.
 The assignment logics of these two moduls are the same, and the only differences are the interface and the calculation of the loss functions.
-However, this difference make the code of `HungarianAssigner` cannot be directly used in `MaskHungarianAssigner`, which caused the redundency.
+However, this difference make the code of `HungarianAssigner` cannot be directly used in `MaskHungarianAssigner`, which caused the redundancy.

 ```python
 class HungarianAssigner(BaseAssigner):